Cosmo3DFlow: Wavelet Flow Matching for Spatial-to-Spectral Compression in Reconstructing the Early Universe: Experiments

+\textbf{Evaluation Metrics.} Pointwise error alone is insufficient for scientific use: a model can attain low VRMSE while failing to recover the power spectrum $P(k)$, so we additionally evaluate cosmological summary statistics that the reconstructed field must respect.
 We consider several metrics for evaluation, each serving a different purpose.
-All are implemented using the Pylians library \cite{Pylians}.

-\textbf{Variance-normalized root mean squared error (VRMSE):} The root mean squared error (RMSE) and its normalized variants are widespread metrics to quantify the point-wise accuracy of simulations~\cite{rozet2025lost, ohana2024well}.
-Formally, for two spatial fields \(\mathbf{u}\) and \(\mathbf{v}\), the VRMSE is defined as follows, where \(\langle \cdot \rangle\) denotes the spatial mean operator, and \(\epsilon = 10^{-6}\) is a numerical stability term:
+All are implemented using the Pylians library~\cite{2018ascl.soft11008V}. \begin{enumerate} \item \textbf{Variance-normalized RMSE (VRMSE).} The root mean squared error (RMSE) and its normalized variants are commonly used metrics to quantify the pointwise accuracy of simulations~\cite{rozetLostLatentSpace2026, ohanaWellLargeScaleCollection2024}.
+Formally, for two spatial fields $\mathbf{a}$ and $\mathbf{b}$, the VRMSE is defined as follows, where $\langle \cdot \rangle$ denotes the spatial mean operator, and $\epsilon = 10^{-6}$ is a numerical stability term:

-\textbf{Power Spectrum $R^2$-score:} The predicted dark matter density distribution should stay similar to the ground truth.
-Following~\cite{riveros2025conditional}, we calculate the $R^2$-score of the target 3D density field and the predicted samples.
-This shows how the model performs over the power spectrum.
+\item \textbf{Power Spectrum $R^2$-score.} The predicted dark matter density distribution should remain similar to the ground truth.
+Following~\cite{riverosConditionalDiffusionFlowModels2025}, we calculate the $R^2$-score between the target 3D density field and the predicted samples.
+This shows how the model performs on the power spectrum.

-\textbf{Cross-Correlation, $C(k)$: } This quantifies the scale-dependent loss between reconstructed and true density fields, providing a measure insensitive to overall amplitude normalization~\cite{jasche2013bayesian, modi2021flowpm}.
-It is computed using the following, where \(P_{11}(k)\) and \(P_{22}(k)\) denote the power spectra of the sample and truth, respectively:
+\item \textbf{Cross-Correlation, $C(k)$.} This metric measures the scale-dependent correlation between reconstructed and true density fields, providing a metric insensitive to overall amplitude normalization~\cite{jascheBayesianPhysicalReconstruction2013, modiFlowPMDistributedTensorFlow2021}.
+It is computed using the following, where $P_{11}(k)$ and $P_{22}(k)$ denote the power spectra of the sample and truth, respectively:

-\textbf{Transfer Function, $T(k)$:} The transfer function \(T(k)\) characterizes the scale-dependent fidelity of reconstruction by measuring the ratio of recovered to true power at each spatial scale.
-We define the transfer function as:
+\item \textbf{Transfer Function, $T(k)$.} The transfer function $T(k)$ characterizes the scale-dependent fidelity of reconstruction by measuring the ratio of recovered to true power at each spatial scale.
+We define the transfer function as: $T(k) = \sqrt{P_{\text{sample}}(k)/ P_{\text{target}}(k)}$.